zach2039/vs-beehivekiln/README.md

 4. After firing completes, break open the kiln to get your fired items.

-Config Settings in `VintageStoryData/ModConfig/BeehiveKiln.json`
+Config Settings (`VintageStoryData/ModConfig/BeehiveKiln.json`)
 --------

- - FiringTimeHours: How long a firing process takes to complete once at minimum temp, in hours; defaults to `6.0`.
+ - `FiringTimeHours`: How long a firing process takes to complete once at minimum temp, in hours; defaults to `6.0`.

- - MinimumFiringTemperatureCelsius: The minimum temperature the kiln must reach to start and/or continue firing, in celsius; defaults to `500`.
+ - `MinimumFiringTemperatureCelsius`: The minimum temperature the kiln must reach to start and/or continue firing, in celsius; defaults to `500`.

- - TemperatureGainPerHourCelsius: How much kiln temperature can increase per hour, in celsius; defaults to `250`.
+ - `TemperatureGainPerHourCelsius`: How much kiln temperature can increase per hour, in celsius; defaults to `250`.

 Future Plans